dangrie158/email-categorization-thesis/source/10_chapter_2.md

 LDA is a successor of Latent Semantic Indexing (LSI) (@deerwester1990indexing) or more precisely the probabilistic variant PLSI (@hofmann1999probabilistic).

 LSI is a discriminative model that uses a TF-IDF (term frequency - inverse document frequency) matrix of the words in the corpus and compresses this matrix using a singular value decomposition (SVD).
-PLSI, in contrast, is a generative mixture model, that tries to model the probability of the word co-occurrence of a word $w$ in document $d$ $p(w,d)$ by the mixture of independent multinomial distributions. @hofmann1999probabilistic gives equation (@plsi-mixture) that defines the joint probability model where $Z$ is the set of unobserved (latent) topics.
+PLSI, in contrast, is a generative mixture model, that tries to model the probability of the word co-occurrence of a word $w$ in document $d$; $p(w,d)$ by the mixture of independent multinomial distributions. @hofmann1999probabilistic gives equation (@plsi-mixture) that defines the joint probability model where $Z$ is the set of unobserved (latent) topics.

 (@plsi-mixture) $$p(w,d)=\sum_{ z \in Z }^{  }{ p(z)p(d|z)p(w|z) } $$

 However, while PLSI is a generative model for the corpus it is learned on, the documents used for learning are only treated as a set of individual labels.
 Therefore the PLSI model cannot directly be used to create probabilities for new documents (@blei2002latent).

 The LDA model, in contrast, is a fully generative model.
-Therefore the model can describe how a new document $d$ is generated from the model by the following process.
+Therefore, the model can describe how a new document $d$ is generated from the model by the following process.

 1. Draw a set of $k$ multinomial distributions from a dirichlet distribution ${\beta}_{k} \sim Dir(\eta )$
 2. Draw the mixture of topics as a multinomial distribution for the document ${\theta}_{d}$ from a dirichlet distribution ${\theta}_{d} \sim Dir(\alpha )$